 A relatively small number of states require high school students to take personal finance courses, but any high school can choose to provide important financial education.
 While many teachers may agree that it’s important, they report that they don’t feel adequately prepared to teach it.
 In fact, 92 percent of K-12 educators believe financial education should be taught in schools, but only 12 percent do so, according to a PwC study.

-For those schools and teachers who want to provide much-needed financial education for their students, the new Fifth Third Finance Academy is prepared to fill the gap.
-This new program, intended for high school students in our 10-state footprint, aims to reach 150,000 students in its first full year.
+For those schools and teachers who want to provide much-needed financial education for their students, the new Fifth Third Bank Finance Academy® is prepared to fill the gap.
+This new program, intended for high school students in our 10-state footprint, aims to reach 150,000 students annually.

-“Fifth Third is committed to growing the financial knowledge of students so that they can successfully manage their lives,” said Brian Lamb, executive vice president, Fifth Third Bancorp.
+“Fifth Third is committed to growing the financial knowledge of students so that they can successfully manage their lives,” said Byna Elliott, Senior Vice President, Chief Corporate Community & Economic Development Officer.
 “As high school students are entering the life stage in which they’re making financial decisions, it’s important that we play a role in that.
 This is part of who we are.
 It’s a part of being a Fifth Third better.
 And it is exactly what will make a long-lasting, positive difference in the communities we serve.”